louiswilliams/mongo/src/mongo/db/catalog/README.md

 # Execution Internals
+The storage execution layer provides an interface for higher level MongoDB components, including query, replication and sharding, to all storage engines compatible with MongoDB.
+It maintains a catalog, in-memory and on-disk, of collections and indexes.
+It also implements an additional (to whatever a storage engine implements) concurrency control layer to safely modify the catalog while sustaining correct and consistent collection and index data formatting.

 Execution faciliates reads and writes to the storage engine with various persistence guarantees, builds indexes, supports replication rollback, manages oplog visibility, repairs data corruption and inconsistencies, and much more.